* This is the Professional Version. *

 Not all scientific studies are of equal value.
 Different types of studies have different scientific strengths and legitimacy, and for any given type of study, individual examples often vary in quality of the methodology, internal validity, and generalizability of results (external validity).

 Levels of evidence are graded 1 through 5 in decreasing order of quality.
 Types of studies at each level vary somewhat with the clinical question (eg, of diagnosis, treatment, or economic analysis), but typically level 1 evidence (the highest quality) consists of systematic reviews or meta-analyses of randomized controlled trials and high-quality, single, randomized controlled trials.
 Level 2 evidence is well-designed cohort studies.
-Level 3 evidence is case-control studies.
+Level 3 evidence is systematically reviewed case-control studies.
 Level 4 evidence is case series and poor-quality cohort and case-control studies.
 Level 5 evidence is expert opinion not based on critical appraisal but is based on reasoning from physiology, bench research, or underlying principles.

 For EBM analysis, the highest level of evidence available is selected.
 Ideally, a significant number of large, well-conducted level 1 studies are available.
 However, because the number of high-quality, randomized, controlled trials is vanishingly small compared with the number of possible clinical questions, less reliable level 4 or 5 evidence is very often all that is available.
 Lower-quality evidence does not mean that the EBM process cannot be followed, just that the strength of the conclusion is weaker.

 Because the best available evidence may have come from patient populations with different characteristics from those of the patient in question, some judgment is required.
 Additionally, patients’ wishes regarding aggressive or invasive tests and treatment must be taken into account as well as their tolerance for discomfort, risk, and uncertainty.
 For example, even though an EBM review may definitively show a 3-mo survival advantage from an aggressive chemotherapy regimen in a certain form of cancer, patients may differ on whether they prefer to gain the extra time or avoid the extra discomfort.
+The cost of tests and treatments may also influence physician and patient decision making, especially when some of the alternatives are significantly costlier for the patient.

 Dozens of clinical questions are faced during the course of even one day in a busy practice.
 Although some of them may be the subject of an existing EBM review available for reference, most are not, and preparing an EBM analysis is too time-consuming to be useful in answering an immediate clinical question.
 Even when time is not a consideration, many clinical questions do not have any relevant studies in the literature.

 Clinical guidelines have become common in the practice of medicine; many specialty societies have published such guidelines.
 Most well-conceived clinical guidelines are developed using a specified method that incorporates principles of EBM and consensus recommendations made by a panel of experts.
+Although clinical guidelines may describe standard practice, clinical guidelines alone do not establish the standard of care for an individual patient.

 Some clinical guidelines follow “if, then” rules (eg, if a patient is febrile and neutropenic, then institute broad-spectrum antibiotics).
 More complex, multistep rules may be formalized as algorithms.
 Guidelines and algorithms are generally straightforward and easy to use but should be applied only to patients whose clinical characteristics (eg, demographics, comorbidities, clinical features) are similar to those of the patient group used to create the guideline.
 Furthermore, guidelines do not take into account the degree of uncertainty inherent in test results, the likelihood of treatment success, and the relative risks and benefits of each course of action.
 To incorporate uncertainty and the value of outcomes into clinical decision making, clinicians must often apply the principles of quantitative or analytical medical decision making.